 Turkey team news

 Coming into such an important qualifier having not played a match for more than four months was hardly the ideal preparation for Turkey.
-Furthermore, they had been deprived of arguably two of their most influental players in forwards Tanju Çolak and Rıdvan Dilmen, who both were absentees.
-Other than the six goals that those two had conjured up between them, only midfielders Ünal and Oğuz had got on the scoresheet so far in Turkey's qualification.
+Furthermore, they had been deprived of arguably two of their most influental players in forwards Tanju Çolak (who had recently paid famous sports doctor Hans-Wilhelm Müller-Wohlfahrt a visit) and Rıdvan Dilmen (lung problems related to his asthma), who both were absentees.
+Other than the six goals that those two had conjured up between them, only midfielders Ünal and Oğuz had got on the scoresheet so far in Turkey’s qualification.
 Manager Tınaz Tırpan must have been cursing his luck.
-The whole nation had been on the edge of their seats in the summer months, with Turkish TV broadcasting live a few of their fiercest rivals' qualifying fixtures.
+The whole nation had been on the edge of their seats in the summer months, with Turkish TV broadcasting live a few of their fiercest rivals’ qualifying fixtures.
 Now, it was time to prove to the world what this highly exciting generation of Turkish footballers were all about, and set the country up for its first World Cup participation since 1954, indeed their only participation to date.

 There had been a common thread through Tınaz’ team selections thus far, albeit he had been tinkering with his formations depending on the nature of the opponent.
 In their five qualifiers, they had been set up in four different formations, only utilising 4-4-2 twice in succession for their first two fixtures.
 4-3-3, 5-3-2 and 5-4-1 had since been their combinations, and it would be interesting to see how the manager would approach this game.
 Having dropped down to third place behind Austria, and indeed with East Germany now breathing down their necks, Turkey badly needed to get something from their visit to Reykjavik, preferably a win.
 They had dominated today’s opponents during the 1-1 reverse fixture at the start of the qualification, but had struggled to tuck away their chances on an evening when ace striker Tanju had been off form.

 For their 1-0 home loss against the Soviet Union, Turkey had been without influental midfielder Oğuz Çetin.
 The 26 year old Fenerbahçe ace was back again here.
 Twelve of the 16 who had made up the squad for the USSR game were available to Tınaz, with the two said strikers as well as Gökhan Gedikali and Erdal Keser absent.
 Coming into the squad as their replacements, in addition to Oğuz, were Müjdat Yetkiner, Rıza Çalımbay and Hakan Tecimer.
-The latter was a possible debutant.
+The latter was a possible debutant, working as a midfielder with Fenerbahçe.
 Surely, this would be a fine opportunity for Beşiktaş striker Feyyaz Uçar to claim a starting place, as the marksman had surprisingly fallen behind in the pecking order under Tınaz.